 This cake looks way more complicated than it actually is.
 It’s a boxed cake mix doctored up and filled with a no-bake cheesecake mixture, pudding, cream cheese icing, and lemon pudding accents!
 So amazing!

 I love spring!
 It is so nice when the kids start going outside to play again, I can start opening up some windows, getting out of the mud, and having sunlight past 5pm.

-The trickiest parts about this cake is the layering process.
-But even me – a total cake #fail master, somehow managed to turn it out.
-You can do this in the full 4 layer massively tall cake that this makes, or you can pare it down to a 3 layer and just eat or freeze the extra layer for a quick dessert later on.
+The trickiest part about this cake is the layering process.
+But even I – a total cake #fail master, somehow managed to turn it out.
+You can do this in the full 4-layer massively tall cake that this makes, or you can pare it down to a 3 layer and just eat or freeze the extra layer for a quick dessert later on.

 I used one of my giant ring cutters to cut out the middle circle, but it isn’t necessary.
 You could totally do that with a knife freehand.

 Don’t go too crazy trying to get the frosting *perfect*.
 If that isn’t your thing, just do the best you can.
 It is still going to be a beautiful cake.